|

 The building consists of two parts:

-opening topped with an arch of voussoirs (the sheep shelter proper);
+and a front opening topped with an arch of voussoirs ;

-- a lean-to affair, built against the sheep shelter's lower wall and fitted with
+- to the left, a lean-to affair, built against the sheep shelter's lower wall and fitted with

 a pedestrian entrance and a smokestack (the shepherd's lodge).